-At the northwest corner of the forums is the Mamertine prison, also known as the Tullianum.
-This small, dank cell, now forming the basement of the church of San Pietro in Carcere, housed numerous prisoners of the empire including vanquished kings Vercingetorix and Jugurtha and, according to the church, Saints Peter and Paul.
+At the northwest corner of the forums is the Mamertine prison, once known as the Tullianum.
+This small, dank cell, now forming the basement of the church of San Giuseppe dei Falegnami, housed numerous prisoners of the empire including vanquished kings Vercingetorix and Jugurtha and, according to Catholic tradition, Saints Peter and Paul.

 Prisoners were dropped into the cell through a hole in the ceiling, but modern visitors have the use of a flight of stone steps.
 And while the prisoners were likely to find themselves garotted and dumped in the sewers, the modern exit is by way of a giftshop.